quietboil/tclsvc/README.md

 ### Compiling

-Modify Makefile's MINGW32 and TCL32 variables and make them point to locations where MinGW-W64 and TCL are installed on your machine
+Create `local.mk` script.
+It will be included by the TCLSVC Makefile and it has to define MINGW32 and TCL32 variables and make them point to locations where MinGW and TCL are installed on your machine.
+For example:

 ```makefile
 MINGW32 = C:/Apps/mingw32